I Got Scalp Injections For My Thinning Hair — & This Is What Happened

 The Diagnosis — & What I Tried Next

-My dermatologist ran blood tests to rule out typical hair-loss culprits, like hypothyroidism and anemia.
+My dermatologist ran blood tests to rule out typical hair-loss culprits, like hypothyroidism and anaemia.
 When the results came back normal, I was given the diagnosis of mild androgenetic alopecia, or Female Pattern Hair Loss (FPHL).
-Essentially, this meant my hair follicles were shrinking, causing the hair to fall out faster and grow back finer and shorter in a process called “miniaturization.”
-Surprisingly common, the condition affects roughly 30 million adult women in the U.S. alone.
+Essentially, this meant my hair follicles were shrinking, causing the hair to fall out faster and grow back finer and shorter in a process called “miniaturisation.”
+Surprisingly common, the NHS estimates that around 50% of women over the age of 65 experience female-pattern baldness.
 It can start anytime from your 20s to 60s, and can be caused by hormonal and hereditary factors.

-My dermatologist ran blood tests to rule out typical hair-loss culprits, like hypothyroidism and anemia.
+My dermatologist ran blood tests to rule out typical hair-loss culprits, like hypothyroidism and anaemia.
 When the results came back normal, I was given the diagnosis of mild androgenetic alopecia, or Female Pattern Hair Loss (FPHL).
-Essentially, this meant my hair follicles were shrinking, causing the hair to fall out faster and grow back finer and shorter in a process called “miniaturization.”
-Surprisingly common, the condition affects roughly 30 million adult women in the U.S. alone.
+Essentially, this meant my hair follicles were shrinking, causing the hair to fall out faster and grow back finer and shorter in a process called “miniaturisation.”
+Surprisingly common, the NHS estimates that around 50% of women over the age of 65 experience female-pattern baldness.
 It can start anytime from your 20s to 60s, and can be caused by hormonal and hereditary factors.

 Advertisement